 - Be an Oregon resident and a U.S. citizen or eligible noncitizen.
 Out-of-state students who are members of Native American tribes with traditional ties to Oregon may be considered Oregon residents.
-Undocumented students who attended elementary or secondary school in Oregon for at least 3 years and graduated from an Oregon high school may also be considered residents.

 - Be an undergraduate student with no prior baccalaureate degrees.